a5dur/qsv-whirlwind-tour/README.md

 ## Acknowledgments

-The QSV Jupyter Whirlwind Tour showcases the capabilities of QSV (Query Structured Data), a command-line tool and Python library developed by [Joel Natividad](https://github.com/jqnatividad)  🚀
+The QSV Jupyter Whirlwind Tour showcases the capabilities of QSV (Query Structured Data), a command-line tool developed by [Joel Natividad](https://github.com/jqnatividad)  🚀